Awareness of regulations, consistent payment policies, patient communications can help alleviate "surprise" bills.

 When there is no contract, of course, all bets are off, since an out-of-network provider has no negotiated payment rate.
 As high-deductible health plans have become more widespread, many patients are keenly aware of the benefits of staying in-network to keep those expected costs as affordable as possible.
 But what about when services must be rendered by an out-of-network provider?

 In a number of cases highlighted by the media recently, a patient was not aware that out-of-network providers were engaged in the treatment.
 This commonly happens when an emergency department physician working through a staffing agency, or an anesthesiologist or radiologist is involved in care but is not in-network.
-Hence, the surprise of “surprise billing” – the receipt of an out-of-network bill when the patient thought they were at an in-network facility.
+Hence, the surprise of “surprise billing”– the receipt of an out-of-network bill when the patient thought they were at an in-network facility.

 New Jersey is among 21 states that have partial or comprehensive protections against balance billing by out-of-network providers in emergency departments or in-network hospitals.
 Stipulations of the protections vary by state.
 Variables include applicability by setting, type of managed care plan, the type of protection, and the payment outcome, whether a payment standard or a dispute resolution process.
 And since ERISA currently exempts self-funded employer sponsored plans from state regulation, 61% of privately insured individuals are not covered by their state’s protections, adding to the complexity.

 There is speculation that changes could be made to ERISA (the Employee Retirement Income Security Act of 1974) to overcome this loophole to state protections.
 Senator Bill Cassidy, M.D.
-(R-LA) announced on September 17 a discussion draft of a bill that would modify ERISA to defer to state limits for patient costs for emergency care; or, in absence of state limits, define restrictions within the proposed legislation itself to cap patient responsibility.
+(R-LA) announced a discussion draft of a bill that would modify ERISA to defer to state limits for patient costs for emergency care; or, in absence of state limits, define restrictions within the proposed legislation itself to cap patient responsibility.
 This is one issue among several concerning healthcare price transparency that is being discussed by a working group, and not the only discussion on the topic of potential laws governing balance billing.

 So what’s a healthcare provider to do?